-You don't need a formal qualification to become a web content manager, however a degree can provide useful experience in writing, editing, presenting and group coordination, particularly if it's mainly assessed through essays and presentations.
+You don't need a formal qualification to become a web content manager, however, a degree can provide useful experience in writing, editing, presenting and group coordination, particularly if it's mainly assessed through essays and presentations.

 A degree or qualification in a similar subject to the website you are managing can be advantageous as you'll be able to apply your knowledge to identify gaps and inaccuracies in the content.

 Sometimes employers look for candidates with a qualification in information management, media management or digital communications.
-The Chartered Institute of Library and Information Professionals (CILIP) provides a list of accredited qualifications, which include undergraduate and postgraduate courses, foundation degrees and short courses.
+The Chartered Institute of Library and Information Professionals (CILIP) provides a list of accredited qualifications, which includes undergraduate and postgraduate courses, foundation degrees and short courses.
 See the list at CILIP - Getting Qualified.

-Skills and experience are most important and these can be gained through education, work experience and volunteering opportunities.
+Skills and experience are most important, and these can be gained through education, work experience and volunteering opportunities.